ForestAdmin/documentation-user-guide/getting-started/master-your-ui/build-an-explorer-view.md

-# Build an Explorer view
+# Build an Explorer View

 ### What is the Explorer?